The documentation you're currently reading is for version 2.4.1. Click here to view documentation for the latest stable version.

 system.
 As you can see, we also use

-This will cause the register script to exit with non-zero and print a failure in case registration of a particular sensor fails (e.g. typo in sensor metadata file, invalid YAML, etc).
+This will cause the register script to exit with a non-zero exit code, and print a failure in case registration of a particular sensor fails (e.g. typo in sensor metadata file, invalid YAML, etc).

-You can confirm that by confirming the existence of
+You can check this by confirming the existence of the

 /opt/stackstorm/virtualenvs/<pack name> directory.
 If the directory and